apache/incubator-xtable/website/docs/how-to.md

 commit history, partitions, and column stats that helps query engines to interpret the data in the target table format.

 ## Conclusion
-In this tutorial, we saw how to create a source table and use XTable to create the metadata files that can be used to query the source table in different target table formats.
+In this tutorial, we saw how to create a source table and use Apache XTable™ (Incubating) to create the metadata files that can be used to query the source table in different target table formats.

 ## Next steps
-Go through the [Catalog Integration guides](/docs/catalogs-index) to register the XTable synced tables in different data catalogs.
+Go through the [Catalog Integration guides](/docs/catalogs-index) to register the Apache XTable™ (Incubating) synced tables in different data catalogs.